-- replace grate to meet opening requirement of 1/2" or less; - reconfigure curb ramp so there's a level landing at least 36" long; - alter landing ramp to meet requirements; alter/replace handrails to meet ramp width requirement.
+- reconfigure ramp to meet cross slope requirements; - replace grate to meet opening requirement of 1/2" or less; - reconfigure curb ramp so there's a level landing at least 36" long; - alter landing ramp to meet requirements; alter/replace handrails to meet ramp width requirement.

 Plans & Progress: In 2022, the City allocated funds and completed the design for a new City Hall front entrance ramp to bring it into ADA compliance.
 An FY25 Capital Budget adjustment allocated an additional \$23,000 to help address ramp reconfiguration.
-Public Works will be working on a conceptual design and cost estimate of entrance improvements to submit as a capital request in
+Public Works will be working on a conceptual design and cost estimate of entrance improvements to submit as a capital request in the City's FY2026/2027 budget.
+The project will proceed in phases:

-\$200,000 Phase I: Construct front entrance ramp Phase II: Design & Construct Back Ramp \$100,000 Phase III: Design & Construct Pathway \$400,000 Phase IV: Back parking lot regrade \$400,000
+Phase I: Construct front entrance ramp \$ 200,000 Phase II: Design & Construct Back Ramp \$ 100,000 Phase III: Design & Construct Pathway \$ 400,000 Phase IV: Back parking lot regrade \$ 400,000